Buy a Life Insurance Plan in a few clicks

 Our representative will get in touch with you at the earliest.

-Insurance riders are additional features or term plan tax benefit that policyholders can add to their base insurance policies to customize coverage according to their specific needs.
+Insurance riders are additional features that policyholders can add to their base insurance policies to customize coverage according to their specific needs.
 While riders offer enhanced protection, it is essential to understand their tax implications to make informed decisions.

 Premiums for the waiver of premium rider are deductible under Section 80C.
 In case of total and permanent disability of the policyholder, future premiums may be waived off, providing financial relief without tax implications.